vvvardhan3/100days_of_java_programming/README.md

         2. Roots of QE
 ## Day-12
         1. Find the biggest of two numbers using ternary operator
-        2. Simple calculator using switch statement
+        2. Simple calculator using switch statements